ExelerX/Tools-on-Websites/README.md

 #### [Website Spam](https://ccallesmacher.github.io/Tools-on-Websites/Prank-Links/Window_Spam.html)

 `It opens the websites really fast!!!
-The browser can automatically disable it so nothing opens.
-That's why nothing happens on mobile!!!`
+The browser may automatically disable it so nothing opens.`

 `Bugs: None or Unknown`